 As we settle into ‘the new normal’, ambitious restauranteurs continue to move forward with opening plans.
 Those of us in Vancouver will soon be able to get an authentic taste of Vietnam, as the globally celebrated Lunch Lady is scheduled to open on June 15 for take-out and July 1 for dine-in at 1046 Commercial Drive in Vancouver.
-After weeks of being stuck at home because of Covid-19, I’m excited
+After weeks of being stuck at home because of Covid-19, I’m excited to try a new Vietnamese restaurant in Vancouver!

 So, how did this unassuming, back-alley food stall in Ho Chi Minh City make its way across the world to Vancouver?